Your pool cleaner should be able to cope with your pool type, shape and size, but with so many to choose from it can be hard to know what to buy.

 We survey manufacturers to find out about their range of models and check market sales information, as well as any member requests to test specific models.

 From this information, we put together a final list that goes to our buyers.
 They then head out to the retailers and buy each product, just as a normal consumer would.
-We do this so we can be sure they're the exact same product any consumer would take home and not 'tweaked' in any way.
+We do this so we can be sure they're the exact same product any consumer would take home and haven't been 'tweaked' in any way.

-How we test
+How we test pool cleaners

-Each cleaner is set up and placed in the water according to manufacturer's instructions and given six hours of cleaning time in the pool.
+Each cleaner is set up and placed in the water according to the manufacturer's instructions and given six hours of cleaning time in the pool.

 Performance

-The two main performance assessments are:
+The two main performance assessments are cleaning and stoppages.

 Ease of use

-To assess ease of use, we:
+To assess ease of use, we look at:

-- assessed the quality of the instructions
+- the quality of the instructions

 - ease of assembly